openharmony/docs/en/device-dev/kernel/kernel-small-bundles-system.md

 The typical development process of adding a system call API is as follows:

 1. Determine and add the new system call number to the LibC library.
-2. Add the declaration and implementation of the new user-space function API to the LibC library.
+2. Add the declaration and implementation of the new user-mode function API to the LibC library.
 3. Add the new system call number and the declaration of the corresponding kernel processing function to the kernel system call header file.
 4. Add the kernel processing function corresponding to the system call to the kernel.